coolFridge9/coolFridge9.github.io/_posts/2018-7-5-Manually putting a web app on an ec2.md

 The next step is to to go to the file:  /etc/rc.local and add the script to run the app at the bottom of the file eg:
 dotnet /apps/publish/GreetingWebsiteV2.dll --urls http://ec2-52-64-221-91.ap-southeast-2.compute.amazonaws.com:5000
+## Why would you want to do this
+You can leave the application running in the cloud so it can always be accessed and you can leave it running.
+You can also autoscale up more identical ec2's if there's too much web traffic and drop them during low traffic.